BSc Part I Annual Exam 2011 result

 Students make the most of The News Education Expo on closing day

 Karachi: The closing day of The News Education Expo 2012 attracted thousands of students, teachers and parents to the Expo Centre here on Sunday.

-a grand list of more than 70 local and international educational institutions, the annual event provided students and their parents with an opportunity to explore and make informed decisions about higher studies.
+With a grand list of more than 70 local and international educational institutions, the annual event provided students and their parents with an opportunity to explore and make informed decisions about higher studies.

 A visiting student said, "It's a good assortment of higher education institutes for students from a country like Pakistan."